 It’s not our fault that you have chosen to see the movie three or four times (Yeah, seriously!
 But that’s a topic for a later post).
 Now you are using this occasion to talk about other stuff or give us spoilers we didn’t ask for.
 We just wish you would stop talking so we can hear the movie without having to interrupt you.

-When we do ask you to stop, we are the ones who have a problem.
-What would help us is a button built into our seats to either zap you silly or make us look like Godzilla when you turn around or maybe alert the authorities so they can speak to you.
+When we ask you to stop, we are the ones who have a problem.
+What would help us is a button built into our seats to either zap you silly or make us look like Godzilla when we turn around or maybe at least, alert the authorities so they can speak to you.

 4. Whatsapp Tales from the Darker Side

-All this is happening while the non-techies are complaining that they are unable to install any more apps.
+All this is happening while these same non-techies are complaining that they are unable to install any more apps.
 I wonder who or what the culprit is.

 On a serious note.
 Unfortunately, we also have the shockers club.
 This group sends images of gruesome events and the latest road fatalities, sometimes even before a family is officially notified.
 Please stop!